wowsiddanth/tp/docs/UserGuide.md

     Customize to your liking.
 </h1>
 <div align="center">
     We know you're tired of staring at grid boxes (because we are too).
 With nustracker, you can switch between a light and dark mode, and customize the profile picture glow.
-The time of customization is here.
+Customization has never been simpler.
 </div><br>
 <p align="center">
   <img src="images/Ui-dark.png" />